If you’ve been gardening for a while, you must have encountered little green bugs crawling and destroying your plants.

 If your garden gets invaded by aphids every year, you can do strategic companion planting.
-Plants such as oregano, sage, garlic, onion, and leeks are natural aphid repellent.
+Plants such as oregano, sage, garlic, onion, and leeks are natural aphid repellents.

 These plants generate strong scents that deter aphids from making colonies on these plants and other nearby plants.
 Companion planting is a long-term prevention technique that maintains the natural look of your garden without needing much care.

-For a healthy and tasty looking garden, you need to keep it free from aphids.
+For a healthy and good-looking garden, you need to keep it free from aphids.
 There are several different ways you can control it before it takes hold in the garden.